JustaName-id/JustaName-sdk/docs/sdk/JustaName React SDK/functions/usePrimaryName.md

 # usePrimaryName

-A React hook for managing and interacting with primary ENS names for connected accounts.
+A React hook for fetching the primary ENS name for a given address.

 ---